 Some years white mistflower might also grace your yard with an impromptu spring bloom.
-To top it all off, white mistflower is also a host plant for the Rawson’s Metalmark butterfly.
+To top it all off, it’s also a host plant for the Rawson’s Metalmark butterfly.
 The flowers also provide nectar for all pollinators from hummingbirds to tiny solitary bees.

 In my opinion, this plant should be a mainstay of San Antonio landscapes.